Dear new member of the Ava family,

 - Presentation/class/lectures: with a Bluetooth earpiece connected to your Ava app, you'll be able to follow any presentation/class/lecture with a main presenter, live-captioned on your phone, or on a laptop.

-- Education videos/Facebook-live/radio/podcasts: with the pocket kit you can get live-subtitles on your phone for any video, podcast, radio show that you're following on your computer.
+- Education videos/Facebook-live/radio/podcasts/conference calls: with an audio adapter, you can get live-subtitles on your phone for any video, podcast, radio show that you're following on your computer.

 Third, locations.
 Some require a more advanced setup to be accessible, yet we kept it as simple as possible.
 For example, your workplace, school or church - with communications happening that you wish would be captioned.